NormalVR/Normcore-Documentation/src/guides/recipes/using-addressables.md

 }
 ```

-And we can redirect prefab loading calls by creating our own **IRealtimePrefabLoadDelegate**:
+And prefab loading can be hooked to use Addressables instead by creating our own **IRealtimePrefabLoadDelegate**:

 ```csharp
 using UnityEngine;